golang/go/gopls/doc/settings.md

 <!-- BEGIN Experimental: DO NOT MANUALLY EDIT THIS SECTION -->
 ### **annotations** *map[string]bool*
-annotations suppress various kinds of optimization diagnostics that would be reported by the gc_details command.
+annotations specifies the various kinds of optimization diagnostics that should be reported by the gc_details command.

- * noNilcheck suppresses display of nilchecks.
+Can contain any of:

+* `"bounds"` controls bounds checking diagnostics.

- * noEscape suppresses escape choices.
+* `"escape"` controls diagnostics about escape choices.

- * noInline suppresses inlining choices.
+* `"inline"` controls diagnostics about inlining choices.

- * noBounds suppresses bounds checking diagnostics.
+* `"nil"` controls nil checks.

-Default: `{}`.
+Default: `{"bounds":true,"escape":true,"inline":true,"nil":true}`.
 ### **staticcheck** *bool*
 staticcheck enables additional analyses from staticcheck.io.